UBC-MDS/f1-2021-analysis/README.md

 ## Welcome!

-Whether you consider yourself a true Formula 1 veteran, or this is the first time you've heard of the sport, we bid you welcome to our dashboard!
+Whether you consider yourself a true Formula 1 veteran, or this is the first time you've heard of the sport, we bid you welcome to: [our dashboard!](https://eric1208.shinyapps.io/f1-2021-analysis/)

 Firstly, a quick overview of what you can find on this page:

 - [Visualising the Formula 1 2021 Season](#visualising-the-formula-1-2021-season)
   - [Welcome!](#welcome)